Back to Learning Center

 How Is Property Divided in a Texas Divorce?

-In the event the parties do not reach an agreement regarding the division of their marital estate, the judge is obligated to weigh all the facts and devise a “just and right” division of the assets and debts.
-Just and right can mean an equal division of the community property or it could mean an unequal division of property depending on the circumstances.
-There are a number of factors the judge may consider in dividing community property disproportionately, including fault in the breakup of the marriage, the employability of the spouses, and the earning capacity of the spouses.
+In the event the parties do not reach an agreement regarding the division of their marital estate, the judge is obligated to weigh all of the facts and devise a “just and right” division of the assets and debts.
+When the judge is deciding how to divide community property in a divorce, “just and right” can mean an equal division of the community property, or it could mean an unequal division of property, depending on the circumstances.
+A number of factors may lead the judge to consider dividing community property disproportionately, including fault in the breakup of the marriage, the employability of the spouses, and the earning capacity of the spouses.

 Community property is property that is acquired or created during the marriage by either spouse that is not separate property.

-1. Property owned by a spouse before marriage;
+1. Property owned by a spouse prior to marriage

-2. Property acquired by a spouse during the marriage as a gift or inheritance;
+2. Property that a spouse obtained during marriage as a gift or inheritance

-3. Recovery for personal injuries sustained by a spouse during marriage, except for any recovery for loss of earning capacity during marriage;
+3. Compensation for personal injuries sustained by a spouse during the marriage, excluding any recovery for loss of earning capacity during the marriage

-4. Property that can be traced to a separate property asset;
+4. Assets that can be traced back to separate property

-A court can only divide community property and there is a presumption that all property that either spouse possesses at the time of divorce is community property unless proven otherwise.
+A court can only divide community property, and when deciding how to divide community property in a divorce, there is a presumption that all property that either spouse possesses at the time of divorce is community property unless proven otherwise.
+Once all of the couple’s property is properly characterized, the judge can divide the community property between the two spouses.

 Are Partnerships Separate or Community Property?